Sheffield United - West Brom: How to watch, team news, odds, stream link

 Team news

-Sheffield United may have Oli McBurnie available to start, while the Blades are keeping a close eye on Jack Robinson, Ben Osborn and Enda Stevens.
-Sander Berge and Jack O’Connell remain out.
+Sheffield United have Oli McBurnie back on the bench, while the Blades are without Jack Robinson, Ben Osborn, Enda Stevens, Sander Berge and Jack O’Connell.

-West Brom could hand new forward Mbaye Diagne a first start since his arrival from Galatasaray, while Grady Diangana is in contention to feature.
+West Brom hand new forward Mbaye Diagne a first start since his arrival from Galatasaray, while Conor Townsend and Matt Phillips return to the starting lineup.

 Odds and ends (full odds provided by our partner, PointsBet)